gemini-cli-extensions/alloydb-omni/DEVELOPER.md

 Before you begin, ensure you have the following:

-1.  **Gemini CLI:** Install the Gemini CLI version v0.6.0 or above.
+1.  **Gemini CLI:** Install the Gemini CLI version v0.33.0 or above.
 Installation instructions can be found on the official Gemini CLI documentation.
 You can verify your version by running `gemini --version`.
-2.  **Node.js:** Required for running and testing skill scripts locally.
-3.  **AlloyDB Omni Instance:** For testing skills, you will need access to an active AlloyDB Omni instance.
-4. For AlloyDB Omni for Kubernetes, you will need to have access to a Kubernetes cluster with AlloyDB Omni operator installed.
-Instructions can be found on the [AlloyDB Omni for Kubernetes documentation](https://docs.cloud.google.com/alloydb/omni/kubernetes/current/docs/overview).
+2. For AlloyDB Omni for Kubernetes, you will need to have access to a Kubernetes cluster with AlloyDB Omni operator installed.
+Instructions can be found on the [AlloyDB Omni for Kubernetes documentation](https://docs.cloud.google.com/alloydb/omni/kubernetes/current/docs/overview)

 ## Developing the Extension